buildspace/buildspace-projects/Solana_Core/en/Core_2/Lesson_18_Create_The_Minting_UI.md

 </WalletProvider>
 ```

-The reason why we need to use `useMemo` is because we want to prevent the wallet adapter to be constructed multiple times.
+The reason why we need to use `useMemo` is that we want to prevent the wallet adapter to be constructed multiple times.
 You can learn more about useMemo [here](https://reactjs.org/docs/hooks-reference.html#usememo)